 Businesses who genuinely have innovation as their competitive edge, usually have a culture and a process developed around continuous innovation.
 If you’re not a technology company or this constant innovation stuff sounds far fetched, then you shouldn’t worry too much about software IP.
 It’s a lot like a talented local baker worrying about owning the wheat fields - it’s just not your industry, stick to what you’re good at, these are expensive distractions.

 Alternatively, if your competitive edge hinges on using a piece of software, you will lose that in a matter of time anyway, for two reasons.
-Firstly, unless the supplier (with your partnership) continuously evolves the solution, the software will rot at a similar rate as any other tool, but often quicker.
-Second, if your competitors have the same problems, it’s only a matter of time until other software solves them in similar ways, but often in better ways.
+Firstly, unless the supplier (with your partnership) continuously evolves the solution, the software will rot at a similar rate as any other piece equipment (but often quicker).
+Second, if your competitors have the same problems, it’s only a matter of time until other software solves them in similar (but often better) ways.

 The few cases where we’ve seen this done in practice have had the immediate effect of ramping up costs and throwing many plans in the air.
 The long-term result is that the project is abandoned.
-Eventually, a dysfunctional relationship between business and tech delivery starts to develop - the cost of that is something no business that we’ve known can afford.
+Eventually, a dysfunctional relationship between business and tech delivery develops - the cost of that is something no business we’ve known can afford.

-The worst thing about this argument though is that it’s the moral equivalent of making generic wedding invitations just in case you divorce and might re-marry at some point.
+The worst thing about this argument though is that it’s the moral equivalent of printing generic wedding invitations that can be re-used in case you divorce and re-marry later.
 If you’re not ready to invest in the relationship, what are you doing getting married?

 Of course, no one should pay exclusively for intellectual property that gets resold, but this is always much more complex than it seems.
 Mediocre suppliers, either intentionally or accidentally, will often charge you for capabilities similar to the work done on other projects.
 Engineers might take code, ideas, or both, between projects in ways that are not always distinguishable as new or re-purposed work.